Understanding Your Macronutrients: First Step to Weight Loss

 Nutrients are generally separated into two distinct categories – macronutrients, and micronutrients.
 Macros refer to carbohydrates, proteins and fats, and these are the energy sources of our body.
 Micronutrients, on the other hand, supports our bodily functions and promotes overall health wellness.
 In this post, we’re only going to focus on just macros — and that’s already a lot to cover!

-If you’re looking to lose body fat, it’s important to know what macronutrients are and how they affect your weight loss goals
+If you’re looking to lose body fat, it’s important to know what macronutrients are and how they affect your weight loss goals.

 After all, losing fat is all about creating a “caloric deficit” in our body.
 And what are calories?
 Energy.